Paper 2024/1554

 Abstract

 Tweakable enciphering modes (TEMs) provide security in a variety of storage and space-critical applications like disk and file-based encryption, and packet-based communication protocols, among others.
 XCB-AES (known as XCBv2) is specified in the IEEE 1619.2 standard for encryption of sector-oriented storage media and it comes with a proof of security for block-aligned input messages.
-In this work, we demonstrate an attack on XCBv2.
-We show that XCBv2 is $\textit{insecure}$ also for full block messages by presenting a $\textit{partial}$ plaintext recovery attack using $\textit{only}$ two queries.
+In this work, we demonstrate the $\textit{first}$ and most efficient plaintext recovery attack on XCBv2.
+We show that XCBv2 is $\textit{insecure}$ also for full block messages by recovering the plaintext (all except the final block) using minimal number of queries namely $\textit{only}$ two.
 We demonstrate that our attack further applies to the HCI and MXCB TEMs, which follow a similar design approach to XCBv2.
 Following the responsible disclosure process, we communicated the attack details to IEEE and the authors of XCB-AES.
 The authors have confirmed the validity of our attack on 02/09/2024.
-In a recent work, Wang et al. also presented stronger attacks on all XCB variants that can recover $\textit{full}$ plaintext and proposed a fixed variant called XCB*.
-We highlight that our attack is not applicable on XCB*.
-Our next contribution is to strengthen the provable security of XCB* (currently $n/3$ bits in queried blocks).
+Our next contribution is to strengthen the provable security of XCB-AES (claimed $n/3$ bits in queried blocks).
 We propose a new modular TEM called GEM which can be seen as a generalization of the Hash-CTR-Hash approach as used in XCB-style and HCTR-style TEMs.
 We are able to prove that GEM achieves full $n$-bit security using $\textit{only}$ $n$-bit PRP/PRF.
 We also give two concrete GEM instantiations: $\mathsf{KohiNoor}$ and $\mathsf{DaryaiNoor}$, both of which are based on AES-128 and GHASH-256, and internally use variants of the CTR-based weak pseudorandom functions GCTR-3 and SoCTR, respectively.
 SoCTR uses AES-128 and GCTR-3 is based on $\mathsf{ButterKnife}$-256.
 Our security proofs show that both $\mathsf{KohiNoor}$ and $\mathsf{DaryaiNoor}$ provide full $n$-bit security.
 From applications perspective, $\mathsf{DaryaiNoor}$ addresses the need for reusing classical components, while $\mathsf{KohiNoor}$ enhances performance by leveraging a more modern primitive based on the AES/Deoxys round function.
 Our implementation demonstrate competitive performance: For typical 4KiB sector size, $\mathsf{KohiNoor}$'s performance is on par with AES$_6$-CTET+, yet achieving higher standard security guarantees. $\mathsf{DaryaiNoor}$ is on par with AES-CTET+ performance-wise while also maintaining higher security with standard components.
-Our GEM instances triple the security margin of XCB* and double that of HCTR2 at the cost of performance loss of only $12\%$ ($\mathsf{KohiNoor}$) and $68\%$ ($\mathsf{DaryaiNoor}$) for 4KiB messages.
+Our GEM instances triple the security margin of XCB-AES and double that of HCTR2 at the cost of performance loss of only $12\%$ ($\mathsf{KohiNoor}$) and $68\%$ ($\mathsf{DaryaiNoor}$) for 4KiB messages.

 Metadata